dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-5-cns-for-infra.md

 [![OpenShift Metrics Hawkular](img/metrics_hawkular.png)](img/metrics_hawkular.png)

-&#8680; Then go back to the overview page.
-Next to the pods monitoring graphs for CPU, memory and network consumption will appear:
+&#8680; Then go back to the overview page and **reload your browser again**.
+Next to the pods monitoring graphs for CPU, memory and network consumption will now appear:

 [![OpenShift Metrics Graphs](img/metrics_graphs.png)](img/metrics_graphs.png)